tomaka/spec/src/blocks-finalization.md

 TODO: once a round is completable, `round - 1` can be completely closed and all votes discarded (source: Alistair)
 TODO: this means that there are always 2 rounds running at any given time

+## Grandpa voter

+The **Grandpa voter** algorithm is defined as:

+- If the public key corresponding to the Grandpa key is *not* equal to the primary, wait for either 2 seconds or the round is completable, whatever comes first.

+TODO: